Noonc/Noon-Video-Downloader/COMMON-BUGS.md

 If a download fails please reference this in your troubleshooting, or search yt-dl [(youtube-dl)](https://github.com/ytdl-org/youtube-dl) and your problem/error online.
 Any console message with the prefix "[VDDL]" is a VDDL error.
 Everything else should be refered to youtube-dl.

+## Major Issue
+- Currently as of 1/22/2021, the ffmpeg download link used in all versions previous to 1.7.0 will crash on install.
+In order to fix this, you must either download the newer version, or manually download and import ffmpeg.exe to the program files folder.
+This will not affect you if you previously (as of Sep 18, 2020) installed the program.

 ## [VDDL] Bugs and Errors
 - If you get the error 'Log Directory does not exist', you must create a log first.
 (This should be fixed as of v1.0.0)